 NFB’s GGPAA collection will total 112 films.
 Seven new National Film Board of Canada shorts celebrate the 2023 Governor General’s Performing Arts Awards laureates.

 February 23, 2023 – Montreal – National Film Board of Canada (NFB)

 For the 15th year, the National Film Board of Canada (NFB) is bringing together acclaimed filmmakers, NFB producers and creative teams from across the country to create short cinematic tributes to Canadian performing arts legends, as the Governor General’s Performing Arts Awards (GGPAA) gets set to honour seven new laureates.

-These films will premiere at the GGPAA Awards Gala, taking place May 28, 2022, at the National Arts Centre in Ottawa, as well as online – giving everyone the opportunity to participate in this celebration of Canadian performing arts excellence.
+These films will premiere at the GGPAA Gala, May 27, 2023, at the National Arts Centre in Ottawa, and simultaneously online—giving everyone the opportunity to participate in this celebration of Canadian performing arts excellence.

 All completed GGPAA films can be streamed free of charge at: nfb.ca/channels/governor_generals_awards.

 - Playwright, screenwriter, librettist and teacher Michel Marc Bouchard, O.C., is celebrated in a film by veteran Quebec director and screenwriter Martin Talbot.
 Working in documentary and fiction, in both film and television, Talbot’s credits include the hit Radio-Canada TV series Les Parent and the award-winning 2014 feature Henri Henri.
 Produced by Marc Bertrand (Animation Studio).